Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 To help Dataspace participants determine the distribution of incentives, the following are some rules that can be used as reference in the contract:

 - Role-based distribution:
-    - Data providers: They receive a base percentage of incentives for providing data, with the exact percentage depending on the data relevancy to the use case, uniqness, and size of data providers involved.
+    - Data providers: They receive a base percentage of incentives for providing data, with the exact percentage depending on the data relevancy to the use case, uniqueness, and size of data providers involved.
     - AI/Service Providers: receive incentives based on their role in processing, analyzing or enhancing the data, with a distribution model that takes into account the complexity and criticality of their services.
     - Use case orchestrator: Incentivized to manage and coordinate the project and ensure successful collaboration and integration between all stakeholders.
     - Data consumer: Generally receives no direct incentives, but benefits from the end product or solution.